 “It’s a start,” Elanore quietly pleaded with her grandmother.
 “The guild is strong and resilient.
 Their collective knowledge has kept them alive for many years in a place that people said couldn’t be settled.
 Grandfather even said they were a well-run group under the current and previous guildmaster.
 What they do is better than we could have hoped for.
 Shouldn’t we support them as they try everything they can?”

 “But not everything is being done, is it?”
-Mrs. WInchester shook her head.
+Mrs. Winchester shook her head.
 “I don’t mean to sound as if I am casting doubt on the townspeople and the guild.
 But consider this –these Wolframs have gathered in similar fashion within this compound.
 And they have you here, rounding up strange creatures for their own use.
 They are days ahead, maybe even years ahead in preparations.”

 The contrast the Mayor drew was an astute one.
 Both Edmund and Elanore fell silent as they realized their short-sightedness.
 They had not seen the similarities in how the two groups were going about preparing for the worst of the winter in similar ways.
 And worse — they had not realized the vast differences that existed between these two camps — differences that might be critical to survival.

-Edmund turned to look at the woman at the window, whose attention had conveniently wandered off to watch the lions outside.
+Edmund turned to look at the woman at the window, whose attention had conveniently wandered to the lions outside.
 She pretended not to hear them, but it was evident that she and the gathered Wolframs knew much more than all of the townspeople combined.

 Suddenly, the lady at the window stood and stretched.
 Edmund did not wish her to suspect how much he really knew.
 “Gregory thinks the beasts will migrate here for the winter or should.
 Animals often return to their ancestral spawning grounds.
 It would not be unreasonable to think this is part of their behavior.
 But there may be other things that follow them.”